-The 16 countries that have currently completed ratification of the UPCA are: Austria; Belgium; Bulgaria; Denmark; Estonia; Finland; France; Italy; Latvia; Lithuania; Luxembourg; Malta, Netherlands; Portugal; Slovenia and Sweden.
-Germany must also deposit its ratification of the UPCA prior to the UPC opening.
+The 17 countries that have currently completed ratification of the UPCA are: Austria; Belgium; Bulgaria; Denmark; Estonia; Finland; France; Italy; Latvia; Lithuania; Luxembourg; Malta, Netherlands; Portugal; Slovenia, Sweden and Germany.

 Aside from countries that have not yet ratified the UPCA, countries outside of the EU (e.g. UK, Switzerland) and EU countries that are not party to the UPCA (Spain, Croatia and Poland) will not be covered by a UP.
 SPC protection in European countries not covered by the UP will still need to be based on national patents, potentially obtained via the traditional route of validating a European patent nationally.